AdamVStephen/thinking-in-vhdl/README.md

 Some notes on my journey from CPU programming to VHDL hardware designing.

+## Main Release

+This version of the book is approximately ready for public consumption.

 ## Branches

 In this project, branches reflect various stages of maturity in the work.